MathiasWP/frontend-architecture-draft/src/utils/readme.md

-Contains shared utils like type-checking, hashing an object, creating CSV data and adapters.
+Contains shared utils like type-checking, hashing an object and creating CSV data.